cocos/cocos-docs/versions/3.8/en/getting-started/first-game-2d/index.md

 In a game that has a movable player, we often let the camera follow the player.
 As a result, you can see the screen scrolling when the player is moving.

-It's very simple to archive it in Cocos Creator.
+It's very simple to achieve it in Cocos Creator.
 Just make the following changes.

 1. Select the Canvas node, and uncheck the **Align Canvas With Screen** property of cc.Canvas component on the Inspector panel.